bovetliu/mapcover/README.md

 the `custom_marker_options3` is for `CustomMarker2`, so it has different structure in terms of `datacontent` property.

+**Now comes the code creating an instance of CustomMarker1**
 ```javascript
 var temp_marker_controller = mapcover.addCustomMarker("CustomMarker1"  ,custom_marker_option );
 ```
-Above code shows adding one instance of `CustomMarker1` to the map using `custom_marker_option`.
 Also `addCustomMarker()` return one controller for this instance of `CustomMarker1`

+By setting the `latLng` property of controller, the geoposition of this marker is changed.
 ```javascript
 setTimeout(function timeout(){
   temp_marker_controller.set("latLng",new google.maps.LatLng(-33.397, 150.644) );
   $('#log').html( $('#log').html()+ "<br/>2. moved one custom marker")
 },3000);
 ```

-By setting the `latLng` property of controller, the geoposition of this marker is changed.
+By setting `map` null, the marker is temporarily removed from DOM tree and hidden.
 ```javascript
   temp_marker_controller.set({ map:null });
 ```

-By setting `map` null, the marker is temporarily removed from DOM tree and hidden.
+I store the map object in the model of Mapcover.
+By setting map to the working map, marker appears.
 ```javascript
 temp_marker_controller.set({ map:mapcover.model.get("map")});
 ```

-I store the map object in the model of Mapcover.
-By setting map to the working map, marker appears.
+Remove these two event handlers.
+Remember, when I create the first marker option, I specified three event handlers respectively for 'mouseover', 'mouseout', 'click'.
+For a complete reference of MouseEvent, please go to Google Map API V3 reference.
 ```javascript
 temp_marker_controller.set({
   mouseover:null,
   mouseout:null
 });
 ```

-Remove these two event handlers.
-Remember, when I create the first marker option, I specified three event handlers respectively for 'mouseover', 'mouseout', 'click'.
-For a complete reference of MouseEvent, please go to Google Map API V3 reference.
+Attempting delete the first instance of Class CustomMarker1.
+At the same time, add one instance of CustomMarker2 with `custom_marker_option3` loaded
 ```javascript
 setTimeout(function timeout(){
   temp_marker_controller.delete();